Sadly, sometimes a leader sticks around too long.

 - Never become predictable to your competition.

-No leader can rest on their laurels for too long and there is always another year or season coming where you have to prove yourself again.
-Sports is even more ruthless than business in this regard.
+No leader can rest on their laurels for too long and there is always another year or season coming when you must prove yourself again.
+Sports can be even more ruthless than business in this regard.
 I truly wish Wenger had retired last year after winning the FA Cup.
 It would have been nice for him to have a quasi-graceful exit.
-However, at some point the required change to turn around an organization requires new leadership.
+However, at some point, the required change to turn around an organization requires new leadership.
 There is just too much overhauling necessary for the existing architect to embrace.
 It’s hard to look in the mirror and accept the problems are of your own doing.
 It takes a big man or woman to embrace their responsibility for failure.